#DonaldTrump Allegedly Spent $133,000 Of Taxpayer Money For #WhiteHouse Furnishings

-U.S. President Donald Trump is facing yet another controversy, this time, for allegedly spending hard-earned cash by taxpayers in funding fancy furnishings for the White House.
+U.S. President Donald Trump is facing yet another controversy, this time for allegedly spending hard-earned cash by taxpayers in funding fancy furnishings for the White House.

 On Wednesday, Mic revealed some intriguing details about Trump’s alleged furniture shopping that might disappoint the majority of taxpayers.
 According to the news site, the president has spent about $133,000 of taxpayer money to furnish the Oval Office.